atxwang/atxwang.github.io/_posts/recent events.md

-be swift resolute proud let immovable strides carry you past poppy fields past fig trees past clear skies where in lieu of soaring kites there is terrifying rain past border walls past stones and slings past the cages in which human animals are detained
+be swift resolute proud let immovable strides carry you past poppy fields past fig trees past clear skies where in lieu of soaring kites there is terrifying rain past border walls past stones and slingshots past the cages wherein human animals are detained

 past gilded gates guarding them from a child, that terrible paradox,